Transportation in Erie, Pennsylvania: Rail

 The former "Water Level Route" of the New York Central Railroad (now the CSX mainline) travels directly through Erie.
 This is a major mainline for the railroad and sees scores of trains a day.
 The mainline of the Norfolk Southern Railway at one time ran directly down the middle of 19th Street in the city.
 The 19th Street tracks were recently removed.
 The 19th Street rail traffic is now routed onto the aforementioned transcontinental mainline.

 An Amtrak train calls on the city twice daily (at 1:36 AM for the westbound train and 8:30 AM for the eastbound one) at Union Station in downtown Erie: the Lake Shore Limited, running between New York, Boston, and Chicago.
 Amtrak recently announced that the 5:39 AM departure would be pushed up to 8:30 AM.
 There has been discussion in recent years in favor of adding trains along the southern shore of Lake Erie to link Buffalo with Cleveland, and beyond.

 Air

 Erie International Airport (IATA: ERI; ICAO: KERI), located 5 miles (8 km) southwest of the city, hosts general aviation, charter, and scheduled airline service.
-Airlines currently serving Erie include United Airlines, American Airlines and Northwest Airlines.
+Airlines currently serving Erie include American Airlines and Breeze Airways.
 Tom Ridge Field was recognized by the Pennsylvania Department of Transportation as the fastest-growing airport in the state in 2005.
 It was also listed as the 3rd fastest-growing airport in the United States by the US Department of Transportation in 2004.